HyunsolChoi/Hyunsol/content/en/authors/profile/_index.md

 superuser: true

 # Role/position/tagline
-role: 대학생
+role: student

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: 전북대학교
+  - name: Jeonbuk National University
     url: https://www.jbnu.ac.kr

 # Short bio (displayed in user profile at end of posts)
-bio: 웹 개발과 데이터베이스에 관심이 있고 그 외에 다양한 컴퓨터 과학 분야를 공부 중 입니다.
+bio: I'm interested in developing web and database, in addition, I am also studying various fields about CS.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.